 - Support for TrackIR.

-- All degrees of freedom of motion (forward/reverse, left/right, up/down, pitch, roll, and yaw)
+- All degrees of freedom of motion (forward/reverse, left/right, up/down, pitch, roll, and yaw).

 How do I upgrade my copy of the game to a newer version?

 - The game can be updated, patched, and reinstalled using the same downloadable installation file available on the game's website.
 Simply download and run the installer to either install the game or update it.
 This helps make the process of installation and upgrading easy.
 You can upgrade/patch your copy of the game without interfering with the registration status for both the demo and full version.
-Your settings and player profiles are also preserved when upgrading.
+Your settings and player profiles are also preserved when updating.